dakotamm/research_blog/_posts/2023-09-26-VFC-spatial-avg.md

 5. KC data cleaning - ascertain the relative impact to the trends found; complete data incorporation into LO ecosystem.

 ### Goals For This Week:
+1. Move ahead with Option #2 - use TEF segments in existing VFC method.
+2. Confirm audit version of CEWA 562.